vivek0240/gplayforAndroid/Package-Comparison.md

 * X Installs application by default
 * O Replaces the Stock/AOSP version of the application by default
 * \+ Only installed if Google Calendar is NOT installed
-* 6.0 indicates that the application is also included in this Android 6.0 package
+* 6.0 indicates that the application is also included in this Android 6.0 and higher packages by default
 * Note that some applications are only available on higher Android versions or compatible hardware